HackYourFuture/presentation-module/assignment1.md

-# Presentation Assignment I: Practice with a classmate
+# Presentation Assignment I: Practice with a peer

 ## 1. Video material
 Watch the videos in the readme file and make notes for yourself.
 We expect you to integrate some of the best practices from the examples provided.